GED Math: The Most Feared Subject made Easier.

 - Can I determine the slope of a line when given a graph, equation, or table?

-- Can I interpret unit rate as the slope in a proportional relationship?
+- Can I interpret unit rate as the slope of a proportional relationship?

 - Can I graph two-variable linear equations?